Fractured Magic: Chapter Twenty-Seven

 “What hasn’t?”
 Roman asked, trying to see over Leandros’ shoulder.
 Leandros elbowed him away.

 “Let’s say that the publisher owes me a favor,” Isobel said with an enigmatic smile.
-Before Leandros could ask any questions, she snatched the envelope back.
+Surprising Leandros, she quickly snatched the envelope back.
 “You only get this if you go with Roman to meet Wyndie’s friend.”

 “I’m sure he’ll adjust to it,” Isobel said.